Oklahoma State vs. TCU NCAA Football Odds, Plays and Insights | November 13, 2021

 TCU Stats and Trends

-- Thus far this season TCU has two wins against the spread.
+- Thus far this year TCU has two wins against the spread.

 - The Horned Frogs have yet to cover the spread this year when underdogs by 13 points or more.

-- TCU has hit the over in 62.5% of its opportunities this season (five times in eight games with a set point total).
+- TCU's games this season have hit the over in 62.5% of its opportunities (five times in eight games with a set point total).

-- TCU is 2-5 against the spread and 4-4 overall when the team scores more than 16.3 points.
+- TCU is 2-5 against the spread and 4-4 overall in games when it records more than 16.3 points.

-- TCU is 2-6 against the spread and 4-5 overall when the team picks up over 277.0 yards.
+- In games that TCU picks up over 277.0 yards, the team is 2-6 against the spread and 4-5 overall.

-- This season the Horned Frogs have turned the ball over 13 times, while the Cowboys have forced 13 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.